-- 1 Open the indexed-color image in Photoshop Elements. - 2 Choose Image > Mode > Color Table. - 3 Click or drag within the table to choose the color or range of colors you want to change. - 4 Choose a color from the Color Picker or sample a color from the image.
+- 1 Open the indexed-color image in the Edit workspace. - 2 Choose Image > Mode > Color Table. - 3 Click or drag within the table to choose the color or range of colors you want to change. - 4 Choose a color from the Color Picker or sample a color from the image.